 Newly created PATH variable will be available for the current shell sessions.
 If we need to make this available for all other sessions we should export PATH variable to all other sessions with

 Make PATH Variable Persistent

-Even we export our PATH variable this will not made our variable persistent after a reboot all newly added paths will be removed.
-In order to make PATH variable persistent we should add it to
+Even we export our PATH variable this will not make our variable persistent after a reboot all newly added paths will be removed.
+In order to make the PATH variable persistent, we should add it to

 .bashrc file which will read before a shell start for the current user.

 Make PATH Variable Persistent and Available For All Users

 In the previous example, the PATH variable will be available for only the current user.
 If we need to make it available for all other system users we should change the system-wide file